electron/electron/docs/api/app.md

   consists of two or more icons, set this value to identify the icon.
 If an icon file consists of one icon, this value is 0.

+### `app.setCategoryUserTasks(name, tasks)` _Windows_

+* `name` String - Name of the Tasks cateory
+* `tasks` Array - Array of `Task` objects

+Adds `tasks` to a custom category under the heading identified by `name`.

+`tasks` is an array of `Task` objects in the following format:

+`Task` Object:

+* `program` String - Path of the program to execute, usually you should specify `process.execPath` which opens the current program.
+* `arguments` String - The command line arguments when `program` is executed.
+* `title` String - The string to be displayed in a JumpList.
+* `description` String - Description of this task.
+* `iconPath` String - The absolute path to an icon to be displayed in a JumpList, which can be an arbitrary resource file that contains an icon.
+You can usually specify `process.execPath` to show the icon of the program.
+* `iconIndex` Integer - The icon index in the icon file.
+If an icon file consists of two or more icons, set this value to identify the icon.
+If an icon file consists of one icon, this value is 0.

 ### `app.makeSingleInstance(callback)`

 * `callback` Function